gbonacini/libdnsquery/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/gbonacini/libdnsquery)

-A Docker environment will be created, the depencies installed and the program compiled.
+A Docker environment will be created, the depencies installed and the program compiled.<BR><BR>
 After that you can test it running a  proper command in the terminal, as this example show:

 ![alt text](./screenshoots/dnsping_cloud.png "cmd line example on gitpod")